 Your credit card may offer an extension of the manufacturers' warranty.
 Certain AmEx and Visa cards often offer this.

 It's worth noting that plasma and LCD TVs have proven to be very reliable.
 Extended warranties are usually not worth purchasing.
-Check out How long do TVs last? for more info.
+Check out How long do TVs last? and Are TV extended warranties worth it? for more info.

 Bottom Line: Costco, I guess.
 If it really worries you, get an extended warranty (though they're rarely worth it).

 Support Well, good luck.
 It's not likely you'll get much support in any fashion from any retailer, really.
 Some will offer in-home setup, though the quality of this is dubious at best.
 I've heard stories of HDTVs being hooked up with composite cable (which can't do HD, 480i only).

 Some retailers offer pay services that will hook up the TV for you, but these aren't much better sometimes.

 Specialty retailers and custom installers usually have the know-how and are in the business of high-tech setup and installation, but this knowledge and skill comes at a price.